 Divine Nodes focus on faith, religion, and augments.
 They have unique NPC’s (Priests), unique buildings (Temples), and their superpower is unknown.

 Military Nodes focus on combat and class training.
-They have unique NPC’s (Guards), unique buildings (Barracks), and their superpower is the Bounty Hunter System.
+They have unique NPC’s (Guards), unique buildings (Barracks), and their superpower is unknown.

 Economic Nodes focuses on trade.
-They have unique NPC’s (Merchants), unique buildings (Emporium = Auction House), and their superpower is Linked Economy (linking of two node auction houses together).
+They have unique NPC’s (Merchants), unique buildings (Emporium = Auction House), and their superpower is Linked Economy (the linking of two node auction houses together).